 4. Otherwise incomplete grievance submission.

-In the case of a grievance rejection, the Deciding official will identify why the grievance is being rejected, stating the alleged defect, and provide the grieving Party three (3) work days to provide the required conforming information.
+In the case of a grievance rejection, the Deciding official will identify why the grievance is being rejected, stating the alleged defect, and provide the grieving Party five (5) calendar days to provide the required conforming information.
 Failure of the grieving Party to timely submit the conforming information will result in denial of the grievance.

 G. Denial of Grievance.
 Grievances will be denied without recourse, if: